 Groups can be customized as one day workshops or up to 6-8 week session programs.

-My goal for Courageous Spaces is to accompany and witness you as you compose the story that is your life.
+My goal for Courageous Spaces is to accompany and witness you as you compose and make meaning from the story that is your life.

 Sample Expressive Arts Group Experience (Spiritual Deepening)